This post may contain affiliate links.

 Koh Samui, a large island off the east coast of southern Thailand, is one of the most popular destinations in the country, nipping at the heels of Bangkok and Phuket for the number of visitors.

-Even though it’s getting more and more commercialized, I still think of it as my spiritual home, and when I was living in Asia I spent months here at a time.
+Even though it’s getting more and more commercialized, I still think of it as my spiritual home, and when I lived in Asia I’d spend months here at a time.

 What’s so great about Koh Samui?